grscheller/neovim-notes/notes/05-ExMode.md

 The name vi comes from the "visual interface" for the ex line editor.
 That is the reason vi's configuration file is called `~/.exrc`.
-When vi is launched via an ex sym-linked or hard-linked name, it runs in ex mode.
+When vi is launched via an ex symlinked or hard-linked name, it runs in ex mode.

 The ex editor is the Berkeley Unix replacement for the AT&T System V ed editor.
 It is a line editor geared to teletype and DECwriter paper